 Sign up to Laithwaite's wine club

-What: Majestic Wine, founded by Rowan Gormley, may be best known for its strong presence on the high street, but the retailer also offers a wine subscription service.
+What: Majestic Wine, until recently run by Naked Wines founder Rowan Gormley, may be best known for its strong presence on the high street, but the retailer also offers a wine subscription service.
 Sign up to Majestic Wine Concierge to get a delivery every quarter, which will include one free bottle.
 Membership also guarantees you 20% off regular prices, plus invitations to VIP events and tastings.

 How much: From £99 per quarter